 Simulated data will be used to test our analysis system in this study.
 With simulated data, both the atmospheric truth and the error properties of the observations are known.
-The Advanced Regional Prediction System (ARPS, Xue et al. 2000; 2001; 2003) in a generalized terrainfollowing coordinate is used to simulate the 3D water vapor field of a dryline case occurring at 20 UTC, June 19, 2002.
+The Advanced Regional Prediction System (ARPS; Xue et al. 2000, 2001, 2003) in a generalized terrain-following coordinate is used to simulate the 3D water vapor field of a dryline at 2000 UTC 19 June 2002.
 The dryline is characterized by a strong moisture gradient.
 The generation of simulated observations is the same as in LX06.
-The true simulation is based on the configurations of CAPS (Center for Analysis and Prediction of Storms) real time forecast for IHOP (Xue et al. 2002).
-The analysis domain covers an area of 1620x1440 km2 over the central Great Plains of the U.S. The ARPS 9-km simulation sub-sampled to the 36 km analysis grid is considered the truth of the atmospheric water vapor field.
-Shown in Fig. 1 is the truth at the 5th terrain-following model level, or about 500 meters above the ground.
+The truth simulation is based on the configurations of the Center for Analysis and Prediction of Storms real-time forecast for IHOP\2002 (Xue et al. 2002).
+The analysis domain covers an area of 1620 km $\times$ 1440 km over the central Great Plains of the United States.
+The ARPS 9-km simulation subsampled to the 36-km analysis grid is considered the truth of the atmospheric water vapor field.
+Shown in Fig. 1 is the truth at the fifth terrainfollowing model level, or about 500 m above the ground.

-The following formula is used to simulate the GPS slant-path water vapor observations, where SWV{ij} is the integrated water vapor along the slant path between the i^{th} ground-based receiver and the j^{th} GPS satellite, and q_v is the specific humidity along the path, interpolated from the grid point values of the truth.
-As in LX06, the GPS observation network is composed of 9 irregularly distributed satellites and 132 ground-based receivers which are evenly distributed in the analysis domain.
+The following formula is used to simulate the GPS slant-path water vapor observations:

+$$SWV{ij} = \int{i^{\text{th} \text{ satellite}}}^{j^{\text{th} \text{ satellite}}} q_v \, ds, \qquad (15)$$ where SWVij is the integrated water vapor along the slant path between the ith ground-based receiver and the jth GPS satellite, and $q_v$ is the specific humidity along the path, interpolated from the gridpoint values of the truth.
+As in LX06, the GPS observation network is composed of nine irregularly distributed satellites and 132 ground-based receivers, which are evenly distributed in the analysis domain.
 There is one receiver station every four grid points, giving a receiver network resolution of 144 km in each horizontal direction.
 Therefore, for our analysis grid, there are 1188 SWV observations and 132 surface observations.
 Figure 2 in LX06 gives a schematic illustration of the GPS observation network.